dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/visual-studio-publish-profiles.md

 msbuild /p:Configuration=Release /p:DeployOnBuild=true /p:UserName="<UN> /p:Password="pw"

-Delete the RG or restore the basic auth settings to disabled.
+If testing, delete the app or restore the basic auth settings to disabled.
 -->

 ## Set the environment